charlyrenk/last-code-challenge-2/README.md

 # last-code-challenge-
 [ x ]Set up Basic File Structure
-[  ]Set up running server and link it to the DOM
+[ x ]Set up running server and link it to the DOM
 [  ]Create HTML Layout
 [  ]Create a message controller
 [  ]Create a message service